projectriff/cli/docs/riff_handler.md

 deleted, the handler will continue to run, but will no longer self update.
 Image based handlers must be manually updated to trigger rollout of an updated image.

+Applications, functions and images are logically identical at runtime.
+Functions are more focused and opinionated applications, and images are compiled application.

 Users wishing to perform QA checks on built images before deploying them can provide their own external process to watch the application/function for new images and only update the handler image once those checks pass.